thallosaurus/homebrewdj-launchpad-driver/README.md

-# launchpad.js - Launchpad Mini (MK2) Driver for Node
+# homebrewdj-launchpad-driver - Launchpad Mini (MK2) Driver for Node from homebrewDJ (TBA)

 ## About
 This Module implements a Interface between a Launchpad Mini MK2 and Javascript Events with node-midi.
 See the example below on how to use this module